musangamfure/Vet-clinic-database/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for the Knowledge and supports
+I would like to thank Microverse for the Knowledge and support

 <p align="right">(<a href="#readme-top">back to top</a>)</p>